 - John: Auto-Classify Images in SharePoint Online library via Flow for Free

-Either way, it certainly “used” to be possible to extract EXIF metadata information such as GPS coordinates as well as the date a photo was taken etc. In fact, according to Microsoft’s own support website, it still is:
+Either way, it certainly “used” to be possible to extract EXIF metadata information such as Location data as well as the Photo Date Taken etc.

-Seemingly at least up until 8 December 2019 EXIF metadata was in fact still being extracted from content uploaded to SharePoint.
-This metadata can still be surfaced using the RenderListDataAsStream API for content uploaded to SharePoint prior to 8 December 2019.
+Seemingly at least at least as of mid December 2019 EXIF metadata was in fact still being extracted from content uploaded to SharePoint.
+This metadata can be surfaced using the RenderListDataAsStream API.

-The type of throughput I have been able to successfully test with flow I am sharing in this blog in concerned, in order to extract EXIF metadata data properties including the Longitude, Latitude, Altitude, Address, Basic Tags (outdoor / indoor / person), ThumbnailUrl, Camera Make, Model, blah, blah, blah all within a single flow containing less than 20 steps in total, 10 of which are simply initializing and setting variables, with paging comes to a whooping 45 seconds on averages per 5000 photos processed from a Site Assets Library containing over R10k of photos, about 25% of which are photos between 4MB and 20MB.
+The type of throughput I have been able to successfully test with the flow I am sharing in this blog in concerned, in order to extract EXIF metadata data properties including the Longitude, Latitude, Altitude, Address, Basic Tags (outdoor / indoor / person), ThumbnailUrl, Camera Make, Model all within a single flow containing less than 10 steps in total, half of which are simply initializing and setting variables comes to a whooping 45-60 seconds on average per 5000 photos processed from a Site Assets Library containing over 10k of photos.

 Power Apps & SharePoint Demos with EXIF Image Metadata Extraction